crsandoval/PEP-2020/week_1/README.md

 ### Installing Git

 If Git is not installed on your Windows machine, go to
-<a href="http://git-scm.com" class="uri">http://git-scm.com</a>.
-Accept
+<a href="https://git-scm.com/download/" class="uri">https://git-scm.com/download/</a>.

+-   **NOTE**: When asked about “Adjusting your PATH environment”, make sure to select “Git from the command line and also from 3rd-party software”.
+Otherwise, accept all other defaults in the installation process.

-all defaults in the installation process.
-On Windows, installing Git will also install for you a minimal unix environment with a “bash” shell and terminal window.
-We won’t be using the “bash” shell much, if at all, but you should be aware of it.
+On Windows, installing Git will also install a minimal unix environment with a “bash” shell and terminal window.
+We won’t be using the “bash” shell much, if we can avoid it, but you should be aware of it.

 #### Windows specific notes

 There will be an installer `.exe` file you need to download / click.
-Again, accept all the defaults.
+Again, accept all the defaults except when asked about “Adjusting your PATH enivronment” (see **NOTE** above).
 To see if you were successful, open a terminal window and type:

 `git --version`